 Step 2: Identity Verification

-eToro – and all FCA regulated brokers for that matter, need to confirm the identity of each and every account holder.
+All FCA-regulated brokers need to confirm the identity of each and every account holder.
 As such, you will be asked to submit some documents.
 This includes a copy of your passport/driver’s license and a proof of address.

 You don’t need to upload the requested documents straight away if you do not plan to deposit more than £1,800-ish.
 You will, however, need to do this before you can make a withdrawal request.
 As such, it’s best to quickly do this now.